 Carnivore Population Studies

 CCB is utilizing the expert skills of the Kalahari San Bushman trackers in monitoring carnivore populations in the Ghanzi farmlands.
 Although this is an area specified for commercial livestock farming, the Ghanzi District contains numerous carnivore species including cheetah, leopard, African wild dog and hyenas just to name a few.
 The combination of widespread farming and carnivore populations makes this area a hotspot for human-wildlife conflict.
 CCB’s research team is conducting a long-term study of identifying the movements and species interactions between all of the districts’ large carnivores.
-By understanding how these species are interacting, their regular movement patterns, behaviour and prey selection we can better facilitate interventions for farmers that struggle with predator problems.
+By understanding how these species are interacting, their regular movement patterns, behaviour and prey selection we can better facilitate interventions for farmers that struggle with carnivore problems.
 The research team undertakes 2 weeks of systematic tracking of spoor (footprints) on game and cattle farms in the Ghanzi District every 3 months.
 So far this research has yielded some interesting information such as the preference for cheetahs to live on game farms where there is an abundance of their natural prey, a preference for eating kudu, and the tendency to avoid areas where leopards and spotted hyenas are moving.

 CCB also continues to team up with the Central Kalahari Game Reserve Research team on a collaborative carnivore population study in Botswana’s largest reserves – The Central Kalahari Game Reserve and the Kgalagadi Transfrontier Park.
 Cheetah numbers have been thought to be low where larger carnivores dominate, and these studies reinstate that fact, with large numbers of lions, leopards and hyena being found, but only very few signs of cheetah.
 These surveys have reinforced the idea that conservation of cheetahs on farmlands is the key to securing a future for cheetahs in Southern Africa.